 - 1. From the left navigation pane of the EC2 Dashboard, select Volumes. - 2.
-Right-click on a volume, then select Attach Volume. - 3.
-Select the instance to attach the volume to, then select Yes, Attach.
-You will see the status go from available to in-use.
+Select a new volume.
+Click Actions > Attach Volume. - 3.
+Select the Instance to attach the volume to and accept the default Device.
+Click Attach.
+You will see the volume status go from available to in-use. - 4.
+Do this for all four volumes.